etianen/html5media/README.markdown

 Find out more about HTML5 on the [Dive Into HTML5 video page].

 [Dive Into HTML5 video page]: http://diveintohtml5.org/video.html

+You can ask for help and discuss all aspects of HTML5 media and audio on the [html5media discussion group][].

+[html5media discussion group]: http://groups.google.com/group/html5media

 Help!
 My file won't play!